kinfkong/trackertwo/readme.md

-## trackertwo
+## Trackertwo

 This is a device tracking implementation of Particle.io 's  [Asset Tracker](https://github.com/spark/AssetTracker) for tracking drone movement.
-It uses the physical [Asset Tracker](https://www.particle.io/products/hardware/asset-tracker) hardware when using the particle electron and uses a standalone [Adafruit Ultimate GPS](https://www.adafruit.com/product/746).
+It uses the physical [Asset Tracker](https://www.particle.io/products/hardware/asset-tracker) hardware when using the particle electron and uses a standalone [Adafruit Ultimate GPS](https://www.adafruit.com/product/746) when run on the Photon.
 The goal of this project is to be able to use the same code base for both hardware platforms.
+This code is written to run the Particle hardware and can be compiled on a new project at [build.particle.io](build.particle.io).
+You do not need to own any hardware to compile this code on the particle ide but you will not be able to run it.

 ## Usage

-The includes in the .cpp are setup for local compiling looking for a lib folder
+The include section in the trackertwo.cpp are setup for local compiling which is looking for a lib folder in the root.
-in the root.
-If you are compiling on [Particle the web IDE](build.particle.io) you should comment out this whole include block and add: AssetTracker, Steaming, and HTTPClient using the web IDE
+If you are compiling on [Particle the web IDE](build.particle.io) you should comment out this whole include block and add: AssetTracker, Steaming, and HTTPClient when using the web IDE.
+Click on the Bookmark icon in the left panel to add libraries.

 ## Wish list
 1. The http request.body in line 72 - 76 is repeated in the gpsPublish() function on line 129-134,  break this out into a separate  function